eric-barch/dots/README.md

 5. Code Companion is not actually connected to an LLM API anymore lol.
 6. Collapsing an ordered list item at root level causes the whole section under that header to collapse.
 I want it to only collapse the ordered item.
+7. In my shell, when I type a full word I can't seem to backspace it, even in insert mode.
+Some vim mode zsh extension I have installed?

 ## Wishlist